matrs/cli_tools/README.md

 # cli_tools
 Scripts for a variety of things.
-All include a siple Command Line Interface.
+All include a simple "Command Line Interface".
 For `python` scripts, see:
 ```terminal
 $ python script.py -h